Friday, July 17, 2026

 Both springs responded differently to rain events even though they were both draining to the same aquifer.
 Cornicabra has a directly proportional relationship for spring discharge, turbidity, and TLF while electrical conductivity has an inverse relationship.
 For Algarrobal spring, all parameters had a proportional relationship.
 Algarrobal had nearly double the amount of E. coli.

-Although the results of the tracer test made sense with the prediction of ML.
-They recommend that a proper validation is needed by occasional water sampling and traditional culture methods based on the site of interest.
+Although the results of the tracer test made sense with the prediction of ML, they recommend that a proper validation is needed by occasional water sampling and traditional culture methods based on the site of interest.
 They further assert that these advances could improve water source protection strategies.

 Is AI Good or Bad: The Intersection of Social and Environmental Pressure